 Why you need experienced consultants

-The process of application to start a Thai Foundation gets much complicated if you are the first timer.
-It may nearly a year’s time for processing.
-This is because of the registration processes that include detailed document requirements in the Thai language.
+The process of application to start a Thai Foundation gets much complicated for a first-timer.
+It may take nearly a year’s time for processing.
+This is because of the registration processes that include detailed document requirements in Thai language.

-You would need professional lawyers providing correct legal advices and consulting firms in Thailand like Startup in Thailand, who know the language and possess other expertise needed to communicate on your behalf and help in successfully setting up your foundation.
+Hence there is a need for professional lawyers that can provide legal advice as well as a consulting firm like Startup in Thailand, who know the local language and have the expertise needed to communicate on the client’s behalf and help them in setting up the foundation successfully.

-That startup business consulting firms also offer help to build effectual tax solutions for your Foundation.
-They have excellent field experience and can advise clients in right way to assess tax liabilities, overcharging, exemptions and incentives offered by the government of Thailand.
+They will also help to build effective tax solutions for the Foundation.
+They have extensive field experience on advising clients in the right way to assess tax liabilities, overcharging, exemptions and incentives offered by the government of Thailand.